A simple 3 Ingredient Pork Rib Marinade to make your cookout quick and easy. Ready in under 30 minutes!

 Country style ribs are not only affordable but also very versatile.
 They have a great marbling which gives flavor and juiciness.
 They are excellent for braising or slow cooking, but can also be cooked quickly on high heat for a fast dinner option.

 If you find country style ribs on sale, cut them up in slices or cubes and freeze for quick stir frys and stews.

+What should you soak your ribs in?
 This recipe is special because it comes from my grandma’s sister, my great aunt.
 I’m not sure how I ended up with her hand-written recipe, but at some point early in our marriage she shared it with us.
 This simple mixture of ketchup, soy sauce and oil was my go-to marinade for many years.
 Basic ingredients.
 Simple, but savory flavor.
 It’s also good on chicken!